Divyagit77/MQTT-Pub-Subs/README.md

       client.connect("broker.mqttdashboard.com", 8000)
 Steps
 1. Go to http://www.hivemq.com/demos/websocket-client/
-2. Go to Web client under manage cluster option
-3. Provide the user name and password, then click on connnect
+2. Provide the client id and port as 8000, click on connect
-4. Subscribe the topic 'testtopic/68144686' - to receive messages from paho client (i.e. python code)
+3. Subscribe the topic 'testtopic/68144686' - to receive messages from paho client (i.e. VS Code Environment)
-5. Publish the topic 'testtopic/1356585' - to send messages to paho client (i.e.python code)
+4. Publish the topic 'testtopic/1356585' - to send messages to paho client (i.e.VS Code Environment)
-6. On successful execution, messages will be sent and received from paho client to the broker.
+5. On successful execution, messages will be sent and received from paho client to the broker.